alexandermendes/tei-viewer/README.md

 A single page HTML5 application to display and export summaries of multiple TEI XML documents.

-Uploaded files are saved to local storage and transformed via XSLT to be displayed in table form.
+Uploaded files are saved to client-side storage and transformed via XSLT to be displayed in table form.

 [Try it here](http://alexandermendes.github.io/tei-viewer/)